 What’s even worse is that credit card companies make the minimum payments so low that they really make their money with the hidden cost called interest.

-Everyone knows that they get charged high-interest rate with credit cards but they continue to use them for everything.
+Everyone knows that they get charged a high-interest rate with credit cards, but they continue to use them for everything.

-When you rack up a balance on your credit card you need to pay that off as quick as possible.
+When you rack up a balance on your credit card, you need to pay that off as quickly as possible.

 If you have a balance of $1,000 on your 10% interest rate credit card and you only make the minimum payment of $20 per month, you are going to pay $300 in interest.